 How to fix the interferences of coaxial wiring on mobile phone networks

-Since the 4G came up we are aware about how mobile phone networks affect television coaxial cable networks.
+Since the 4G came up we are aware of how mobile phone networks affect television coaxial cable networks.
 But what happens when occurs exactly the opposite, when coax networks have an impact on mobile networks?
-Why does this happen?
-And if the problem is not solved, it is subject to a sanction?
+Why does it happen?
+And if the problem is not solved, is it subject to a sanction?

 Why coaxial wiring is likely to interfere in mobile networks?

 First of all, coaxial wiring not only affects mobile phone networks.
-In fact they may have an impact on any service that is using the radiofrequency spectrum: Emergency services, radionavigation systems, amateur radio operators, etc.
+In fact it can have an impact on any service that is using the radiofrequency spectrum: Emergency services, radionavigation systems, amateur radio operators, etc.

 Examples of bad practices and degraded installations.